peppelinux/pyLAN-tools/README.md

 python3 arp_reply.py -i wlp2s0 -s 00:45:a2:ef:ff:ea -ip 192.168.7.2 -d 10:fe:ed:78:34:ae
 ````
 While running gratuitous ARP responses, even if you are running an
-attack or a defense, you can always test id ARP cache is poisoned testing
+attack or a defense, you can always test if an ARP cache is poisoned, testing
-it with arping
+it with arping or locally with arp -an.

 ````
 # this is what your want to be pushed to neighbors arp cache
 while [ 1 ]; do python3 arp_reply.py -i wlp2s0 -s 00:45:a2:ef:ff:ea -ip 192.168.7.2; done

-# this what you can do fot test the efficiency of the previous command
+# this what you can do for test the efficiency of the previous command

 root@yogurt:/home/wert/DEV/pyLAN-tools# arping -I wlp2s0 192.168.7.2
 ARPING 192.168.7.2